nhsconnect/prm-funnel/_charts/2019-03-13-large-message-details-jan2019.markdown

 funnel_slice: EHR Extracts
 datasource: NMS (gp2gp-mi)
 categories: data
-chart_config:
-  type: 'doughnut'
-colours: [
-            "#FF6DA7",
-            "#E8A333",
-            "#4E8516",
-            "#27DEE8",
-            "#A35EFF"
-          ]
-labels: [
-            "0 / 00: Success",
-            "14: Message not sent because requesting practice is not large message compliant", "19: Sender check indicates that requestor is not the patients current health care provider", "20: Spine system responded with an error", "23: Message not sent because sending practice is not large message compliant" ]
 items: [
-            115837,
-            3972,
-            18,
-            173,
+          { name: '0 / 00: Success', value: 115837 },
+          { name: '14: Message not sent because requesting practice is not large message compliant',
+            value: 3972 },
+          { name: '19: Sender check indicates that requestor is not the patients current health care provider',
+            value: 18 },
+          { name: '20: Spine system responded with an error', value: 173 },
+          { name: '23: Message not sent because sending practice is not large message compliant',
-            713
+    value: 713 }
     ]
 ---
 A chart representing the details of Large messages.